Govind Singh

-Consulting a SEO firm or SEO experts is not everything until you are fully careful about the ranking campaigns being run for your website.
-Don't be blindfolded by the people about the SEO techniques used for SEO purposes but you need to be also aware about the myths and facts prevalent in SEO regime.
+Consulting an SEO firm or SEO experts is not everything until you are fully careful about the ranking campaigns being run for your website.
+Don't be blindfolded by the people about the SEO techniques used for SEO purposes but you need to be also aware of the myths and facts prevalent in the SEO regime.
 Don't easily trust those prevailing SEO Myths surrounding SEO.
 Search Engine Optimization is still an important component of your online marketing campaign.

 Though digital marketing has blatantly replaced the existing practices of SEO, you shouldn't underestimate it being a forgotten hero.
 Search Engine Optimization is still an important component of your online marketing campaign.
 Don't easily trust those prevailing myths surrounding SEO.

 What concerns me the most is the surging rumors of SEO being obsolete or dead, and of course, I don't endorse either of the claims.
 I know SEO is all set to stay here for long, even longer.
-If you are seriously looking for triggering SEO to improve your website visibility, it's the right time to go.
-But, before putting your feet into the vertical, see the list of myths prevailed in the domain and that need to be debunked.
+If you are seriously looking to trigger SEO to improve your website visibility, it's the right time to go.
+But, before putting your feet into the vertical, see the list of myths that prevailed in the domain and that need to be debunked.

 1. SEO Is Dead: